incuna/authentic/README.rst

 range of needs, from simple to complex setups; it has support for many protocols and can bridge between them.

-It has support for ID-FF and SAMLv2 thanks to Lasso, a free (GNU GPL) implementation of the Liberty Alliance specifications.
+It has support for SAMLv2 thanks to Lasso, a free (GNU GPL) implementation of the Liberty Alliance specifications.

 Dependencies